tracevision/public_documantation/docs/00_Authentication.md

-All requests to the API should be signed OAuth 1.0a requests.
-To sign a request you need client key, client secret, access token and access token secret.
-Client key and secret you will get after API user registration.
-To get access token and secret you need to implement 3-legged OAuth authorization flow.
+All requests to the API should be signed as OAuth 1.0a requests.
+To sign a request you'll need a client key, a client secret, an access token and an access token secret.
+For the client key and secret please get in contact with us at `api@alpinereplay.com` to register.
+To get your access token and secret you'll need to implement the 3-legged OAuth authorization flow.

-Further we will see this process in details with code examples in PHP.
+Lets go through this process with some examples in PHP.<br /><br />

-## 3-legged OAuth authorization
+## 3-legged OAuth authorization<br />

-From client point of view this process consists of three steps:
+From the client's point of view (your app) this process consists of three steps:

-1. initial connection between client and API server,
+1. The initial connection between client and API server.
-1. user redirection to API server to let user grant access to client,
+1. A redirect to our servers (the API server) where the user will grant access to the client (your app).
-1. request access tokens when user returned to client.
+1. A rederect back to the client with passed access token and secret.<br /><br />

-### 1. Initial connection
+### 1. Initial connection<br />

-On this phase you send a request to `https://www.alpinereplay.com/api/oauth_init`.
+In this phase you'll send a request to `https://www.alpinereplay.com/api/oauth_init`.
 This request should be signed with your client tokens.
-Also you provide a return URL.
-On this URL user is redirected after he grants access to his account to your application.
+You'll also need to give a return URL (the URL you'll want the user to return to after authorization;
+this should be a URL running on your app).

-Server returns request token and request token secret.
-These tokens are used in further process so you need to save them for example in session.
+The server returns with a request token and request token secret.
+You'll want to save the request token and the request token secret because you'll need them to make other calls on this API.

-Here is a PHP example code for this phase:
+Let's take a look at what an example in PHP would look like:<br /><br />

 ```php
 $oauth = new OAuth(